-Below you will find a number of subjects that cover personal injury, risk assessment and information concerning clinical testing.
+Here you will find a number of subjects that cover personal injury, risk assessment and information concerning clinical testing.
 There is also information relating to common compensation scenarios.

-Sufferers of Rotator Cuff injury could experience all or some of these symptoms
+Sufferers of Rotator Cuff injury could experience all or some of these symptoms:

-Notice shoulder is weak
+Notice shoulder is week.

-Have trouble lifting the arm
+Having trouble lifting the arm.

-Experience pain just from lying on it
+Experience pain when lying on the arm.

-Not able to lift things as normal
+Not able to lift things as normal.

 Scaffold erectors are at risk of various shoulder problems